Regional gross disposable household income, UK: 1997 to 2022

 3. Gross disposable household income for ITL3 local areas

-At the International Territorial Level 3 (ITL3), the 10 places with the highest gross disposable household income (GDHI) per head in 2021 were all in London and the South East of England, with the top 8 all in London (Table 2).
-The area with the highest GDHI per head was Westminster where, on average, each person had £67,389 to spend or save.
-This is over three times the UK average of £21,679.
+At the International Territorial Level 3 (ITL3), the 10 places with the highest gross disposable household income (GDHI) per head in 2022 were all in London and the South East of England, with the top seven all in London (Table 2).
+The area with the highest GDHI per head was Westminster where, on average, each person had £69,058 to spend or save.
+This is over three times the UK average of £22,789.

-In the data tables published with this bulletin (Section 5) you can find a full breakdown of the income components flowing into and out of households, showing for each area which components are having the greatest impact on household finances.
+A full breakdown of the income components flowing into and out of households, showing which components are having the greatest impact on household finances for each area, is available in the data tables linked from Section 5: Data on gross disposable household income.

-It should be noted that GDHI figures include the effect of price inflation.
-Of the 179 ITL3 areas, 152 showed total GDHI growth equal to or greater than the Consumer Prices Index including owner occupiers' housing costs (CPIH) annual growth rate of 2.5%.
-The remaining 27 ITL3 areas showed growth lower than the CPIH annual growth rate, which might be interpreted as a decrease in the real terms value of disposable income.
-However, it is important to recognise that the CPIH does not account for any regional variation in the cost of living.
+GDHI figures include the effect of price inflation.
+Of the 179 ITL3 areas, only seven showed growth equal to, or greater than, the Consumer Prices Index including owner occupiers' housing costs (CPIH) annual growth rate of 7.9%.
+The remaining 172 ITL3 areas showed growth lower than the CPIH annual growth rate.
+This might be interpreted as a decrease in the real-terms value of disposable income.
+However, the CPIH does not account for any regional variation in the cost of living.

 Nôl i'r tabl cynnwys